 - Larger teams may find it harder to employ the more rapid Agile methodology

-Popular Agile Methodologies:
+Popular Agile Methodologies

 Scrum is a popular methodology used by many startups that can be broken down into 4 major components:

-Sprint Planning: The product manager will generally maintain a product backlog, which is a prioritized list of items for your team to work on.
-Near the end of the current sprint, a PM would start working with their team to plan for the following sprint.
+The product manager will generally maintain a product backlog, which is a prioritized list of items for your team to work on.
+At the end of the current sprint, a PM would start working with their team to plan for the following sprint.
 The PM would pull out sprint candidates (items that the team should consider working on for the next sprint) from the product backlog and spend some time working with appropriate team members to cost how long each candidate might take to implement.
 This way, during the sprint planning meeting, the team can focus on discussing priorities of each item and how many candidates the team realistically thinks they can complete in the following sprint.
 Once these sprint candidates have been discussed and finalized, they are moved into the sprint backlog to be allocated to individual team members to work on.

-Sprint: Each company may have varying sprint time periods although a common sprint cycle is 2 weeks (where a product release / new update gets shipped live to users at the end of the sprint cycle).
+Each may have varying sprint time periods although a common sprint cycle is 2 weeks (where a product release / new update gets shipped live to users at the end of the sprint cycle).
 In the actual sprint, team members will be assigned sprint candidates to work on and whatever doesn't get completed in time for release will be considered "slipped" and get re-prioritized for a future sprint or perhaps de-prioritized.

-Kanban is also a popular methodology used by many startups that is less stringent than Scrum and is oftentimes used by teams who want to just continuously crank out work without focusing on estimations / deadlines.
+Kanban is also a popular methodology used by many startups that is less stringent than Scrum and is oftentimes used by teams who want to just continuously crank out work without focusing on estimations/deadlines.

 Unlike Scrum, Kanban doesn't run off sprints so there isn't a need to maintain a sprint backlog.
 Instead, there is only a product backlog where team members continuously pull tickets out of the backlog to work on.

 With Kanban, there is generally a board with 3 columns, To Do, In Progress, and Done.
-The To Do column would be the prioritized product backlog where team members can pull items off the top of the list to work on.
+The To-Do column would be the prioritized product backlog where team members can pull items off the top of the list to work on.
 Upon finishing a ticket, the team member would then just pull the next ticket to work on from the top of the list.
 There might also be certain constraints applied by the team, such as only have a certain amount of items in each column at a given time.

-Kanban allows teams to work quickly without the need of heavy process since there aren't any meetings like sprint planning or stand-up meetings.
+Kanban allows teams to work quickly without the need for a heavy process since there aren't any meetings like sprint planning or stand-up meetings.
 The lack of this process also means that it's much harder for teams running on Kanban to estimate when work might get done since your team isn't timeboxing itself like Scrum teams do.